 She brings her own unique drive, creativity and application to all projects she is involved with.

 Tania has a background in hospitality and catering and is currently working for FSHD Global.
-She is also juggling raising her young daughter and simultaneously grappling with the degenerative effects of her own FSHD.
-She remains optimistic for finding a cure and has been a volunteer for several years for FSHD Global, focussing primarily on fundraising activities.
+She is also raising her daughter, Francesca and simultaneously grappling with the degenerative effects of her own FSHD.
+She remains optimistic for finding a cure and has been a volunteer for several years for FSHD Global, focussing primarily on fund raising activities.